 Local and Regional Food Systems

-This segment of agriculture is a vibrant growth area that is drawing young people back to rural communities, generating jobs, and improving quality of life.
+The 2012 Census of Agriculture indicates that more than 160,000 farmers and ranchers nationwide are tapping into growing consumer demand by selling their products locally.
+This segment of agriculture is a vibrant growth area that is drawing young people back to rural communities, generating jobs and improving quality of life in rural communities.

-- Since 2009, USDA has provided assistance to help producers construct over 13,000 high tunnels on farms around the country.
-These low-cost greenhouses extend the growing season, reduce input costs, conserve natural resources and make locally-grown produce available later into the year.
+- Helped producers construct over 13,000 high tunnels on farms around the country since 2009.
+These low-cost greenhouses extend the growing season, reduce input costs, conserve natural resources and make locally-grown produce available for a greater portion of the year.

-Improving Access to Healthy, Local Food and Broadening Producers' Customer Base
+Improved Access to Healthy, Local Food